SuzanneNL/star-trail-photography/testing.md

 ```
 Now, users cannot select a future date or browse beyond the current year.

-7. **Wrong images were deleted**
+**7: Wrong images were deleted**<br>
-    - Users have the power to edit or delete their own images.
+Users have the power to edit or delete their own images.
 As an administrator, I can delete every image.
 When testing the delete image function, I found out that the wrong images were getting deleted.
 I had used loop.index to retrieve all images from the database and an if statement to make images switch sides in the desktop gallery.
 Numbers 1, 3, 5, 7 etc. are positioned on the right side of the page.
 Numbers 2, 4, 6, 8 etc. are positioned on the left side.
 In desktop view, when I tried to delete number 3, 5, 7 or another uneven number, image 1 was getting deleted.
 When I tried to delete number 2, 4, 6 or another even number, image 2 was deleted.
 In mobile view (no if statement was used for the mobile gallery), it was always number 1 that was getting deleted.